-§ 65540.
+65540.
 Safety and First Aid Equipment.

-(a) Except for spray grounds without standing water, t∓he pool operator shall ensure the following safety and first aid equipment shall is be provided and maintained readily visible and available for use at the public pool at all times:
+(a) The pool operator shall ensure the following safety and first aid equipment shall be provided and maintained readily visible and available for use at the public pool at all times:

-(1) A 17-inch minimum exterior diameter life ring with an attached throw rope efwith a minimum 3/16-inch minimum diameter.
+(1) A 17-inch minimum exterior diameter life ring with an attached throw rope of 3/16-inch minimum diameter.
 The throw rope shall be of sufficient length to span the maximum width of the public pool and shall be stored in such a way as to prevent kinking or fouling.
-When rescue without a life ring can be effected from the perimeter of a spa, the enforcing agent may exempt the spa from the requirements of this paragraph.
+When rescue can be effected from the perimeter of a spa, the enforcing agent may exempt the spa from the requirements of this paragraph.